Liver Pain After Drinking – Should You Be Worried?

 People with pre-existing medical problems, such as hepatitis C, overweight, or excessive iron in their bloodstream, are also in danger of forming AFL if they consume alcohol too much.

 The good news

 Thankfully, alcoholic fatty liver is extremely simple to deal with and even turn around.
 Because the liver organ reproduces cells, it can recuperate from fatty liver if the trigger is drinking.

 However, that does not mean you can go back to drinking.
-You will always remain high risk for a return of alcoholic fatty liver.
+You will always remain at high risk for a return of alcoholic fatty liver.